Updated: Mar 31

 Last September and October, the organization took an online poll of 507 adults who have at least $250,000 in investable assets or more than $200,000 in household income.

-The Tax Cuts and Jobs Act took effect this year, rolling out some major changes to the way individuals and businesses file their taxes.
+The Tax Cuts and Jobs Act took effect in 2018, rolling out some major changes to the way individuals and businesses file their taxes.
 Key changes include the doubling of the standard deduction to $12,000 for singles and $24,000 for married couples who file jointly, the elimination of personal exemptions and sweeping changes to itemized deductions.

-That means 2018 is the first year in what could be a decades-long planning process.
+That means 2018 was the first year in what could be a decades-long planning process.